hmrc/employment-expenses-tax-relief-guidance-frontend/README.md

 1. Run sbt in interactive mode.
 2. Run `test` to run unit tests

-### Journey tests

-There is a [separate repository for the service’s browser-driven journey tests](https://github.com/hmrc/employment-expenses-tax-relief-guidance-acceptance-tests).
-Follow the instructions in that repository’s README to find out how to run them.

 ## Licence

 This project is licensed under the [Apache 2.0 License](LICENSE).